HullJac/testR3F/README.md

+This is a tutorial I walked through to learn about React Three Fiber.
+The video I followed is [here](https://www.youtube.com/watch?v=vTfMjI4rVSI)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.